Spider-Man: No Way Home: Filming

 Second unit filming occurred from October 14 to 16, 2020, in New York City, under the working title Serenity Now, to capture visual effects plates and establishing shots.
 Filming occurred in the Astoria, Sunnyside, and Long Island City neighborhoods in Queens.
 On October 23, filming occurred in Greenwich Village in Manhattan.

-The production moved to Atlanta by October 25, with Holland, Batalon, and Zendaya joining for principal photography, after Holland finished shooting Sony's Uncharted (2022) two days earlier.
+The production moved to Atlanta by October 25, with Holland, Batalon, and Zendaya joining for principal photography, after Holland finished shooting the Sony film Uncharted (2022) two days earlier.
 Mauro Fiore served as cinematographer on the film, replacing Seamus McGarvey, who had to leave the production after contracting COVID-19.
-McGarvey also had a conflict with the film Cyrano (2021) following No Way Home pandemic-caused production delay, as principal photography was originally planned to start in July 2020.
+McGarvey also had a conflict with the film Cyrano (2021) following the third MCU Spider-Man film's pandemic-caused production delay, as principal photography was originally planned to start in July 2020.
 Shooting in Atlanta occurred at Trilith Studios, with strict safety measures in place on the soundstages to prevent exposure to COVID-19.
 To reduce interactions between cast and crew members on set during the pandemic, the production reportedly relied on "innovative new technology" that scanned actors into a visual effects system that can apply make-up and costumes to actors during post-production.
 A light system was also in-place to signal when the cast could take off their masks for filming and when masks would be required for the cast and crew members to wear while set work was being done.
-Cumberbatch began shooting his scenes in Atlanta by late November, before beginning work on Doctor Strange in the Multiverse of Madness which began filming that month in London.
+Cumberbatch began shooting his scenes in Atlanta by late November, before beginning work on Multiverse of Madness which began filming that month in London.
 Filming ran for seven-to-eight weeks using the working titles Serenity Now and The November Project, before a break during the 2020 Christmas season.